Growing succulents is a hobby that is growing in popularity. Succulents are easy to grow and look beautiful when given proper care.

 It can even thrive in partial shade, but this plant should receive a maximum of 5 hours of direct sunlight daily.

-If the cactus receives too much shade, it will become weak and spindly over time.
+If they receive too much shade, it will become weak and spindly over time.

-Too much direct sunlight can burn the plant, but too much shade weakens the cactus.
+Too much direct light can burn the plant, but too much shade weakens the cactus.

 When grown indoors, west- or east-facing window exposure is best.

-In the winter, the cactus should be positioned so that it faces a south-facing window to receive as much sunlight as possible.
+In the winter, the Monkey plants should face a south-facing window to receive as much light as possible.

-Avoid intense midday sun exposure when grown outdoors, as the intense heat may sunburn the cactus plant.
+Avoid intense midday sun exposure when grown outdoors, as the intense heat may sunburn the plant.

 Watering Requirements

-Water your plant about once every one to two weeks, enough to soak the soil thoroughly.
-Be sure to remove any excess water that stays in the pot after an hour or two.
+Water your plant every one to two weeks, ensuring the soil is thoroughly soaked.
+After an hour or two, remove any excess water that accumulates in the pot.

-As with all cacti, it is best to let the soil dry out between waterings and never allow the plant to sit in water.
+For all cacti, it’s crucial to let the soil dry out between waterings and prevent the plant from sitting in water.

 Soil Requirements